sleb/fed/README.md

 # Missionary Dinner Coordination System

+> **⚠️ PRE-ALPHA SOFTWARE** - This is early-stage development software.
+Features may be incomplete, breaking changes will occur without notice, and data models may change.
+Not recommended for production use.

 A modern Next.js application for coordinating dinners between ward members and missionary companionships.
 Built with Firebase, TypeScript, and Tailwind CSS.

 ## ✨ Features

-- **🔐 Firebase Authentication**: Secure login with role-based access control
+- **🔐 Firebase Authentication**: Secure login with Google OAuth
+- **👥 User Onboarding**: New user setup with contact preferences and notification settings
-- **👥 User Roles**: Admin, Missionary, and Member with appropriate permissions
+- **👤 Role-Based Access**: Member and Admin roles with appropriate permissions
 - **📅 Dynamic Calendar**: Virtual slots generated from companionship schedules
 - **🍽️ Smart Dietary Management**: Comprehensive allergy and preference tracking
 - **📱 Responsive Design**: Works seamlessly on desktop and mobile